mitsuba-renderer/mitsuba3/docs/index.rst

 Quickstart
 ----------

-For the new users, we put together absolute beginner's tutorials for both DrJit and Mitsuba.
+For the new users, we put together absolute beginner's tutorials for both Dr.Jit and Mitsuba.

 .. grid:: 2